magikghost/recur-macOS/Plugins.md

 ### AutomationSourcePlugin

 Plugins of this type record and playback parameter changes -- eg for allowing WJSendPlugin to record/playback automation through ShaderLoopRecordPlugin.

+***

+All plugins so far by Tristan Rowley https://github.com/doctea/, let me know any questions, bugfixes, ideas or contributions!